pelazem/syndatafilegen/README.md

 **_How can you use sdfg?_**

-1. You can download the run/syndatafilegen/ folder.
+1. You can download the `run/syndatafilegen` folder.
 This is the main tool.
 You provide a run file with the needed configuration and invoke the tool, and it does the rest.
+See the README in that folder for command-line example.
 Multiple run file samples, as well as a full run file template with all options (and comments), are provided under /samples.
-2. You can clone (or fork - I'm happy to consider pull requests) the repo. /src contains the full Visual Studio 2017 solution.
+2. You can clone (or fork - I'm happy to consider pull requests) the repo. `/src` contains the full Visual Studio 2017 solution.
 You can write your own specific wrapper around sdfg; for example, the solution contains a CCLF17 project which I wrote to generate fairly complex and inter-related Medicare CCLF 2017 file sets, where data in one file (for example) is referenced in other files.
-The CCLF17 tool is also available for command-line invocation in /run/cclf17; note that as with the core sdfg tool, you need to provide a run file but again, there is a sample under /samples/runfile_cclfgenerator.
+The CCLF17 tool is also available for command-line invocation in `/run/cclf17`; note that as with the core sdfg tool, you need to provide a run file but again, there is a sample under `/samples/runfile_cclfgenerator`.

 ---